AlirieGray/learn-http/README.md

 ## TODO
 - Main feature to be implemented next: user profiles to keep track of a user's progress.
 - Flashcard sets for other useful skills
+- Display detailed description of the status codes to the user
+- Add a mode in which all of the multiple choices are in the same hundreds range